How to do a Simple Mid-year Homeschool Assessment 📚

 Perhaps trade childcare with another working mom.
 That way you can each work for a concentrated amount of time without interruptions.
 Or get your husband or a friend to help with watching kids and work on the weekends.

-Or perhaps it would help to go to bed earlier than you’re used to so you can get up and get some work done before your children get up.
+Or maybe it would help to go to bed earlier than you’re used to so you can get up and get some work done before your children get up.

 Please understand that I’m not trying to minimize your issues.
 I’m not saying that there aren’t obstacles that can be really tough, like homeschooling as a single parent, living in a very small space, or with a non-existent budget, teaching kids with learning issues, or dealing with chronic illness.